oyanzhi/tp/docs/DeveloperGuide.md

 &nbsp;

-* Test Case: Edits a reminder with a invalid index from a client with a valid index
+* Test Case: Edits a reminder with an invalid index from a client with a valid index
   * Assumption: Invalid Reminder Index (index exceeds number of reminders of the client's reminder list)
   * User Input: rEdit 1 10000000 h/Submit updated policy document d/2026-11-15 17:30
   * Expected Outcome: